hbarrien/training-requirements/R Programming/TicTacToeDoc.md

   + *winGame*: ME's next move results in a win.
   + *block*: ME blocks a threat from THEY.
   + *createThreat*: ME's next move creates a simple threat or a fork.
+This strategy is also used to find out if THEY has posed a threat to ME.
   + *playAnywhere*: when all strategies have failed, ME plays the next move by choosing a cell position at random.

 ### Working Environment